Skip to main content

 Wrong password

-The default password is moki (set in ES_PASSWORD environment variable).
+The default password is monitor (set in ELASTIC_PASSWORD environment variable).
 To reset:

 1. Delete the Elasticsearch data directory